bhklab/PredictIO-webapp/README.md

 ```

 - In the project directory, install all the server dependencies using `pip install -r requirements.txt
-- To start the server run this command `flask run`
 - In the project directory, install all client dependencies `npm i`
+- Install Redis in your local environment (`brew install redis` for Homebrew installation)
+- Start Redis server by running `redis-server`
+- Start Flask backend by running `flask run`
-- Start the client (development mode) by running `npm start`
+- Navigate to client directory (`cd client`) and start the client by running `npm start` (development mode)
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Dependencies